AnuragBambardekar/Dockerize-Python-Apps/Registries_demo/Hello_world/info.md

 Create a new 'Repository Secret' and add the PAT.

-Create a .github/workflows folder
+Create a .github/workflows folder in root.

+Also move the Dockerfile to root.

-Then create a .yaml file.
+Then create a .yaml file with necessary details.